-Monster begins the long walk south, scavenging and learning the contours of this familiar land made new.
 Slowly, piece by piece, she begins to rebuild a life.
 Until, one day, she finds a girl: another survivor, feral, and ready to be taught all that Monster knows.
-But the lessons the girl learns are not always those Monster means to teach …
+But as the lonely days pass, the lessons the girl learns are not always the ones Monster means to teach …

 “Fresh and powerful … Hale’s writing is assured and … strikingly beautiful … Most of all, the book has a great generosity and empathy for monsterdom, and refreshingly allows its characters to find happiness without becoming more ordinary … Hale is certainly a skilful writer with a compelling voice, and her ideas are bold and promising”

 See more reviews